 To reduce wait time at vaccine clinics, PRE-REGISTRATION IS STRONGLY ENCOURAGED:

 - Pre-register at: https://www.comassvax.org/clinic/search – enter CLEAR CREEK in the LOCATION box – do not enter any other information or check any boxes – and then click the SEARCH button; there is no need to enter any other information.
 Find the clinic you're interested in and self-register.

 For details on other COVID-19 vaccination sites in Clear Creek County, vaccine clinic locations outside of the County, and more vaccine information, please proceed to the COVID-19 Vaccine Information Page.

 FREE nasal swab (PCR) and saliva tests for those age 2+

 IDAHO SPRINGS on TUESDAYS & THURSDAYS | 9am - 2pm | Drive-Through

-Due to increased testing and low staffing, COVIDCheck appointments are encouraged:
+Due to increased testing and low staffing, COVIDCheck appointments are recommended:

 Check for schedule updates at: https://www.covidcheckcolorado.org